master5o1/bbpress-post-toolbar-1/readme.txt

 * Also provides a [youtube]http://...[/youtube] shortcode.
 * Toolbar items all pluggable, defaults can be turned off and replaced by custom ones.
 * Default item set is formatting, smilies, and videos.
+* Custom CSS styling of the bar.
+* Custom button ordering.

 I would like to use my [website](http://master5o1.com/) for more direct support, feedback, bug reports and feature requests.
 Any donations will